 All parts of the liturgy are expected to conform to the Church’s standards for noble, sacred and appropriate expressions of prayer and celebration.
 As such, although many tastes in music are expressed by those approaching the sacrament of Marriage, the decisions on what is appropriate and fitting for the liturgical celebration, and the sacred setting, will ultimately be dependent upon the experience and knowledge of the clergy and staff of the Cathedral.
 For this reason, we offer assistance and recommendations.

 Once a month the Organist schedules Wedding Music Selection Sessions usually on Monday evenings.
-The list of dates for 2015 is available from the Cathedral Office and mailed to wedding couples quarterly.
-Wedding Music sessions for 2015 are scheduled as follows ; February 23, March 30, April 27, May 18, June 22, July 27, August 24, September 28, October 26 and November 16.
+The list of dates for 2017 is available from the Cathedral Office and mailed to wedding couples quarterly.

 All couples are urged to attend one of these sessions, as they provide a unique opportunity to hear a wide range of music choices for the Processional, Recessional and Liturgical Music.
 At the evening sessions you can select your music and ask any questions you may have about your wedding music.

-The wedding fee for the Cathedral includes the services of a Cathedral Organist and vocalist.
+The wedding fee of $1300 for the Cathedral does not include the services of a Cathedral Organist and vocalist.
 If additional or other musicians are desired (e.g. trumpet, violin, flute, harp, etc.), arrangements can be made with several musicians who have performed at the Cathedral repeatedly.
-Their fee will be in addition to the wedding fee and has to be paid at least 1 week prior to the wedding.
+Their fee will be in addition to the wedding fee and has to be paid directly to the individuals who will be singing and/or playing at the wedding.
 All musicians who perform at the Cathedral Basilica need approval from the Director of Music Ministry.

 The best way to contact the organist is by email at email@example.com or by telephone at 303.831.7010